markblandford/home/src/assets/articles/why-i-practice-tdd/article.md

 4️⃣ TDD stops me developing more than what has been requested.
 It stops me trying to predict the future.

+However:

+> If you get today's work done today, but you do it in such a way that you can't possibly get tomorrow's work done tomorrow, then you lose.
+>
+> -- <cite>Kent Beck (excerpt from Refactoring by Martin Fowler)</cite>

 I bet most engineers, who don't subscribe to TDD, have gotten to where the production code is done, and they've come to write the tests and found the code isn't easily testable.
 This probably means your code doesn't adhere to some well regarded development patterns.

 5️⃣ TDD helps me write better code.
+This often means it is more functional, or has few side-effects.
 6️⃣ TDD also helps me learn and get more comfortable with the test frameworks: I actually enjoy writing tests!

 Similar, you've written the production code, and you are beat, you're done.
 The last thing you want to do is write tests.
 You're validated further when you tell your business stakeholders, *"the work is done I just have the tests to write"*.
 They're response: *"don't bother, we need that feature out"*.